Qian233/Group-7-Python-Final-Project/README.md

 Unique Value Proposition:
 We provide an easy way for you to get holistic, objective, and effective recommendations on where to buy your property.

+Product Features:

+Historical price view Based on the Zillow economic data, we want to visualize the trend in prices for any given region.

+Price index We want to create an easy index, ranging from 1 to 10, that asses the price level for any given region within the US.

+Crime Heatmap We provide Pittsburgh crime heatmap & number of crimes by neighborhood diagram.
+Users can make better housing decision by taking a closer look at the locations where crimes have taken place.

+Pittsburgh Income Level We analyzed the geographic distribution of income across Pittsburgh zip codes.
+User can make rational decision by interacting with our web to see each region’s average income level.